 EPA issued the Consumer Confidence Rule (CCR) requirement in 1998 and each community PWS must prepare and distribute a CCR report to their customers annually.
 The report must contain information on the PWS drinking water, including the source water, contaminants detected, health effects of contaminants when violations occur, and likely sources of detected contaminants.
-WSS is in the process of promulgating regulations to incorporate the CCR.
-At this time, EPA is enforcing the CCR and is working closely with the WSS to ensure that all community PWS comply.
-Ten community PWS incurred violations in calendar year 2001 for failure to report in 1999.
-Eight of the 10 systems have returned to compliance.
-One PWS has challenged in court that it was a PWS and lost; however they still refuse to comply.
-The other PWS has distributed a report for calendar year 2000.
+DWD incorporated the CCR into its regulations in April of 2003; however during 2002 EPA was enforcing the CCR and worked closely with the DWD to ensure that all community PWS complied.
+Five community PWS incurred violations in calendar year 2002 for failure to report in 1999 and/or 2000.
+Four of the 5 systems have returned to compliance.
+One PWS challenged in court that it was a PWS and lost; however they still refuse to comply.